-As a researcher, you want to connect with other researchers in your area.
 Osgoode and York University are home to almost 30 research centres which bring together researchers from across the academy and across the world.
 Partaking in such opportunities allows students to become involved in interesting and advanced research, either on an informal basis or as associates (with those centres that confer such status on qualified graduate students).
 Osgoode graduate students are encouraged to become involved with these research centres and quite frequently students find associations with research centres to be invaluable for their programs.

-Some of York’s research centres offer Graduate Diplomas in their area of specialization (for example, the Graduate Diploma in Refugee and Migration Studies, the Graduate Diploma in International and Strategic Studies, the Graduate Diploma in German and European Studies, and the Graduate Diploma in Latin American and Caribbean Studies).
+Some of York’s research centres offer Graduate Diplomas in their area of specialization (for example, the Graduate Diploma in Refugee and Migration Studies, the Graduate Diploma in International and Security Studies, the Graduate Diploma in German and European Studies, and the Graduate Diploma in Latin American and Caribbean Studies).
 Diplomas are awarded in association with a graduate degree (i.e., for Osgoode students, the LLM or PhD).
 Students are typically required to attend a mandatory Diploma seminar, take an additional course beyond that required by their graduate degree program, and write their thesis or dissertation on a topic substantially involving the research field of the centre.

 Research Centres within Osgoode:

 - Jack and Mae Nathanson Centre on Transnational Human Rights, Crime and Security

 - IP Osgoode

 - York Centre for Public Policy and Law